arenaxr/arena-docs/content/architecture/pubsub.md

 # MQTT PubSub Topic Tree

-{% include alert type="warning" title="warning" content="Writing in progress..." %}
+The ARENA's MQTT topics are organized with a design toward security to create a list of permissable channels for users to publish and subscribe to.
+The topics are written into an [ARENA JWT](/content/user-security/security) each user will request when launching an ARENA web client in a browser or an ARENA Python client application.

+A few example topics are include below for context, as well as a list of topic elements used, and which topics are added to the ARENA JWT based upon user and system defined access control list (ACL) settings.

-## Example topics
+## Example Topics

+General 3D Object
+: `realm/s/er1k/test-scene/box_1`

+User 3D Object
+: `realm/s/er1k/test-scene/camera_1234567890_er1k`

+Chat Message
+: `realm/c/er1k/p/1234567890_er1k/MTIzNDU2Nzg5MF9lcjFr`

+Apriltag Detection
+: `realm/g/a/camera_1234567890_er1k`

+VIO Update
+: `realm/vio/er1k/test-scene/vio-12`

+Runtime Stdout
+: `realm/proc/debug/stdout/e5f4439e-5a02-4e5d-9d72-704d171d8949`

 ## Topic Elements

 `a`
-: Storage area for (a)priltag detection data
+: Storage area for **apriltag detection** data

 `c`
-: Storage area for user text (c)hat messages
+: Storage area for user text **chat messages**

 `g`
-: Storage area for (g)eneral use
+: Storage area for **general use**

 `o`
-: Storage area for public or (o)pen user to user payload topics
+: Storage area for public or **open user to user** payload topics

 `s`
-: Storage area for (s)cene graphical objects
+: Storage area for **scene graphic objects**

 `p`
-: Storage area for (p)rivate user to user payload topics
+: Storage area for **private user to user** payload topics

 `proc`
-: Storage area for runtime (proc)ess and module data
+: Storage area for runtime **process** and module data

+`vio`
+: Storage area for **VIO camera** pose updates

+`$NETWORK`
+: Storage area for **network performance** metrics

 `{namespace}`
 : namespace for a particular user within the scene